-The DANJ team participates in four regional competitions during the school year and one national competition.
-The regional competitions run between late February and mid-May and the national competition is usually in early July.
-The regionals are generally within driving distance; however, depending on the distance and competition schedule, some families may decide to stay overnight close to the venue (for example, if the venue is 60+ minutes away and a dancer is performing late one night and early the next morning, it may be more convenient for that dancer to stay close to the competition venue).
-National competitions are frequently outside the immediate NY Metropolitan area, although they occasionally are in New York City.
+The DANJ team participates in four regional competitions during the school year (usually late February thru mid-May) and one national competition (usually early July).
+Regionals are generally within driving distance; however, depending on the distance and competition schedule, some families may decide to stay overnight close to the venue (for example, if the venue is 60+ minutes away and a dancer is performing late in the evening and early the next morning, it may be more convenient for the family to stay close to the competition venue).
+National competitions are frequently outside the immediate NY Metropolitan area, although they are occasionally in New York City.
 Please visit our Team Achievements page.

-The competition team dancers range in age from 7 to 18.
-Dancers are invited to join the team based on an observation process, which may be accomplished in class during the school year or summer and/or group or private auditions during the summer and fall.
-As a member of the team, every dancer must: (i) attend scheduled choreography sessions, rehearsals, and all ‘mandatory’ (i.e., 4 regional and one national) competitions; (ii) enroll in and attend at least two ballet classes per week; (iii) enroll in the Summer Technique Program and attend at least 20 of the 30+ classes offered, as well as two weeks of the summer Ballet Bootcamps; and (iv) comply with all studio and competition team policies.
+DANJ competition team dancers range in age from 6 to 18.
+Dancers are invited to join the team based on an observation process that is accomplished in school-year and/or summer classes, and/or group or private auditions.
+As a member of the team, dancers attends choreography sessions, rehearsals, and regional and national competitions; take two or more ballet classes per week; and attend between 20 and 30 DANJ Summer Tech classes, and two weeks of DANJ's summer Ballet Bootcamp.

-Our team trains with professional dancers, educators, performers and choreographers every week during the school year -- at "home" in the studio.
-These professionals teach technique in class.
-Our philosophy is that class time should be exclusively dedicated to dance education — technique, combinations, improv, etc. Choreography and rehearsals are held as separate sessions (generally on weekends).
+DANJ's team trains with professional dancers, educators, performers and choreographers every week during the school year -- at "home" in the studio.
+Class time is exclusively dedicated to dance education — technique, combinations, improv, etc. Choreography and rehearsals are conducted as separate sessions, generally on weekends.

-Our portfolio of dances is very diverse — including work by over ten professional choreographers.
+Our performance portfolio is diverse — presenting works by between ten and twenty professional choreographers every season.
 DANJ’s professional choreography staff, together with choreographers from leading dance companies, university/conservatory programs and theater companies, choreograph original works featuring jazz (with pop, funk, musical theater influences), tap (with broadway/classic, rhythm/contemporary influences), lyrical, modern (with Limón, Horton and Release technique influences), contemporary, pointe, hip hop, musical theater and ballet/pointe (classical and contemporary).
-DANJ choreographers received the top choreography awards at Onstage New York's 2017 nationals, American Dance Award’s 2016 and 2015 nationals, and Hall of Fame's 2014 nationals - events attended by some of North America’s top studios.
+DANJ choreographers have received the top choreography awards in national competitions, including Onstage New York (2018 and 2017), American Dance Awards (2016 and 2015), and Hall of Fame (2014 and 2013) - events attended by some of North America’s top studios.

 Technical Training -- After taking preschool and/or combo classes, the next logical step in dance education is to begin focusing on individual styles of dance: ballet, tap, jazz and acro.
 Ballet provides the foundation and a vocabulary for all styles of dance; acro enhances flexibility and strength; and jazz and tap provide two rhythmic movement styles appropriate for young children.
 To facilitate this focus, we offer special technique classes for the minis in ballet, acro, jazz and tap.
-These classes are by invitation only – to help ensure that the children progress together and at a relatively accelerated rate - and have been bundled into sets of two 45-minute classes as follows:
+These classes are by invitation only – to help ensure that the children progress together and at a relatively accelerated rate - as follows:

-For clarification, Mini Team dancers are required to take the Monday Tap and Jazz classes in Lake Hopatcong and one or both of the Thursday Ballet and Acro classes in Lake Hopatcong and/or the Saturday Ballet and Musical Theater classes in Sparta.
-In addition to the Monday tap and jazz classes, Mini Team dancers may — optionally — enroll in Thursday and Saturday classes.
+In addition to the classes listed above, Mini Team dancers may enroll in other classes.
 Families interested in joining the mini team who have unresolvable conflicts with these class times should consult with the DANJ directors for possible work-arounds.

 Performance and Competition -- In addition to developing technique, the children invited to the Mini Team are ready to begin learning more complex choreography as well as performance technique.
 These activities will improve their spatial awareness, appreciation for working as a team and self-confidence.
 The “Mini Team” is a "lite" competition environment.
-The children will learn two dance pieces – a tap piece and a jazz piece.
-The choreography and rehearsals for these two pieces will be part of the Jazz and Tap classes.
+The children will learn two dance pieces (i.e., tap and jazz/musical theater in Lake Hopatcong; and lyrical and either jazz or tap in Sparta).
+The choreography and rehearsals for these two pieces will be (i) in Lake Hopatcong - on Weekend days and in portions of the Monday & Wednesday classes; and (ii) in Sparta - on Saturdays.
 Some additional rehearsals may be scheduled before the competitions.
 The competitions will be local, possibly exclusive to the Sussex/Morris county area, but in no case greater than one hour driving time.